-Gammaproteobacteria symbionts were previously hypothesized to use sulfide or thiosulfate as an electron donor anaerobically coupled to nitrate reduction, removing exogenous, toxic sulfide from the holobiont under anoxia (Schuster et al. 2021).
-Although they are not present in OTU2, OTU7 from H. stellifera has the sulfur oxidation genes soxA, soxY, and soxZ, which could oxidize sulfide and the nitrate reductase genes NAP.
+Gammaproteobacteria symbionts were previously hypothesized to oxidize sulfide under anoxia (Schuster et al. 2021).
+Although they are not present in OTU2, OTU7 from H. stellifera has the sulfur oxidation genes soxA, soxY, and soxZ, which could oxidize sulfide, as well as the nitrate reductase gene NAP.
 However, the sox genes were not expressed in any samples in the current study, and NAP was expressed at very low levels across all samples (2-28 counts).
 Moreover, neither symbiont exhibited significant differential gene expression in anoxia versus normoxia.
 Consequently, there was very little transcriptomic evidence that the anaerobic pathways in these Gammaproteobacteria were activated during environmental anoxia.

-Adaptations of sponge holobionts to low oxygen
+Summary of potential adaptations of sponge holobionts to low oxygen

+Metabolically, sponge transcription under anoxia was surprisingly similar to normoxia throughout the holobiont members, and there was no evidence of dormancy within the holobionts in anoxia (Figure 4).
 No clear anaerobic respiration responses were observed in the transcriptomes of sponges, their mitochondria or their two microbial symbionts under environmental anoxia.
-In the sponges and their microbes, glycolysis could potentially provide ATP without oxygen.
-If so, the limited significant differential expression of glycolysis genes could indicate that this metabolic process continues to comparable degrees under normoxia, hypoxia and anoxia.
-Metabolically, sponge transcription under anoxia was surprisingly similar to normoxia throughout the holobiont members, and there was no evidence of dormancy within the holobionts.
-Instead, in the sponges, hypoxia might elicit increases in energy production machinery such as ATP synthase.
-These potential metabolic increases may indicate that within the hypoxic limits studied here (1.30-3.56 mg L-1), sponges perform optimally.
+The limited significant differential expression of glycolysis genes could indicate that this metabolic process continues to comparable degrees under normoxia, hypoxia, and anoxia.
+Therefore, in the sponges and their microbes, glycolysis could potentially provide ATP without oxygen (Figure 4).

+Hypoxia, rather than anoxia, elicited upregulation in energy production machinery such as ATP synthase (Figure 4).
+These potential metabolic increases suggest that within the hypoxic limits studied here (1.30-3.56 mg L-1), sponges perform optimally.
 Indeed, these limits are above those at which mortality or substantial physiological changes have been observed for sponges (Micaroni et al. 2021; Kumala et al. 2021; Mills et al. 2014).
-This increased energy production could be stressful, however, and the diversion of resources could limit cell division in hypoxia.
+This increased energy production could be stressful, however, and the diversion of resources could limit cell division in hypoxia (Figure 4).
 Somewhere between the lower limit of hypoxia (1.37 mg L-1) and the full anoxia studied here, sponges may no longer attempt to increase energy efficiency, and therefore elevated transcription of ATP synthase genes was not observed in anoxia.

-For both the sponges and their Thaumarcheaota symbionts, cellular stress responses were evident under deoxygenation, indicating that the holobionts respond to these conditions at a cellular level.
-The gene expression associated with anoxia could either be a direct response, via currently unknown mechanisms, to deoxygenation itself or to the presence of hydrogen sulfide in anoxia.
+For both the sponges and their Thaumarcheaota symbionts, cellular stress responses were evident under deoxygenation.
+Both sponge species upregulated HSP genes under anoxia and hypoxia.
+These genes may be crucial for sponge deoxygenation tolerance in these species (Figure 4).
+We hypothesize that Hsp90 plays a role in sponge oxygen homeostasis, but this needs to be tested.
+The Thaumarchaeota symbionts upregulated HSP20 and other stress response genes in anoxia and hypoxia for H. stellifera and hypoxia within E. sp.
+2 (Figure 4).
+In hypoxia, archaeal and host upregulation of stress response genes may have been a response to oxidative stress following increased metabolic activities.
+In anoxia, cellular stress response might result from the presence of sulfide.
+Additionally, post-transcriptional, metabolic changes may play a role in deoxygenation tolerance, and proteomic and metabolomic changes should be examined in future studies.